boschrexroth/ctrlx-automation-sdk/doc/persistdata.md

 #### Diagnostic messages

 The Solutions app only logs a general diagnostic message on start and finish of a save and load operation.
-Each participant should additionally log its own activities and occurred problems into the control’s Logbook.
+Each participant should additionally log its own activities and occurred problems into the device’s Logbook.
 Any diagnostic message or trace message related to saving or loading should include the current id at the end of the dynamic description in square brackets.

 Example of diagnostic entries as they would appear in the Logbook: